NicoHood/SecureLoader/Readme.md

 9. [Firmware Brick Protection](#29-firmware-brick-protection)
 10. [Open Source Guarantee](#210-open-source-guarantee)

+**TODO just link to technical details and dont duplicate information**

 ### 2.1 Bootloader/Device Authenticity Protection
 Each device comes with a unique [Bootloader Key](#32-bootloader-key-bk) that was